What is an anaplastic astrocytoma?

 - tuberous sclerosis

-What are the symptoms of an anaplastic astrocytoma?
+What are the treatment options for anaplastic astrocytoma?